The history of the Sock

 https://fr.wikipedia.org/wiki/Sock

-https://www.soketi.fr/blog/histoire-chaussette/ (and yes, our colleagues also thought about it!)
+https://www.soketi.fr/blog/histoire-chaussette/ (and yes, our colleagues have thought of it too!)

 https://www.blacksocks.com/fr/histoiredeschaussettes